yogigyle/yogigyle.github.io/elements.md

 				<header class="major">
 					<h3>Chakras, Part I</h3>
 				</header>
 				<p>Aligning the chakras is a powerful way of tuning it to ourselves, and to the world.
-Here’s a beginner’s guide to the main theories surrounding the first 3 chakras- as well as symptoms of imbalances within them, and steps you can take to align those imbalances.</p>
+Here’s a beginner’s guide to the main theories surrounding the first 3 chakras - as well as symptoms of imbalances within them, and steps you can take to align those imbalances.</p>
 				<ul class="actions">
 					<li><a href="{% post_url 2021-02-06-chakras1 %}" class="button">Continue Reading</a></li>
 				</ul>